ourylydibin/reviews-scrapping/README.md

 ## Further Improvements
 This was my first web scrapping project so there are things to improve upon

 - CSS style is not in the CSS folder instead I have included the style in the html code.
-When I included the CSS in the CSS folder, it was not having a effect on the application interface: :cry
+When I included the CSS in the CSS folder, it was not having a effect on the application interface: :cry:
 - Frontend can be made more nicer (PS: I suck at frontend development) :cry:
 - More data can be collected manually via web scrapping to make the system more accurate :monocle_face:
 - Additional plant images can be collected to make the disease detection part more robust and generalized :face_with_head_bandage: